lrobadey/evergreentycoon/README.md

 Economy should be deterministic and driven by game state + calendar time (no AI-driven randomness).

+### Determinism & debugging (practical note)
+By default, each new game starts with a random **seed**, so runs feel different.
+For tuning/debugging, the seed is shown in the HUD Details and can be copied or set to replay the same run.

 ### Visitor market (high level)
 - Weekly **visitor count** = baseline (season/week) × **cheer multiplier** × **mature-supply modifier**
 - **Tree-first** behavior: visitors attempt to buy **1 tree** from a mature patch; after purchase they may buy cocoa.